oschrenk/notes/gitolite.markdown

 	fatal: The remote end hung up unexpectedly

 The problem is that gitolite appends the authorized keys to the .`ssh/authorized_keys` file.
 Now if there is a prexisting key without the `command` prefix, it will try to use it, and will fail.
 Just delete the key without the prefix.

+### Restrict read access on per-branch basis ###

+On 07.06.2011, 16:28 Sitaram Chamarty wrote:
+> You can't do it with gitolite.
+At one time I thought I found a clever way around it, but it wasn't as clever as I thought :-)
+> Use [gerrit](http://code.google.com/p/gerrit/) if you absolutely need that feature.
+The best solution is to have 2 repos otherwise